-UF Health Urology is ranked as the #2 urology program in Florida and #24 in the nation by U.S. News & World Report..
-UF Health Shands Hospital recognized for
+UF Health Shands Hospital is ranked as the #24 urology program and #42 cancer program in the nation by U.S. News & World Report.

 Prostate cancer tends to occur most commonly in men over the age of 50.
 It is the most common cancer diagnosed among American men, accounting for nearly 200,000 new cancer cases in the United States each year.

 Adenocarcinoma of the prostate